 Here are a few key factors to consider when making your choice.

 Some birth control methods require a pelvic exam, including intrauterine devices (IUDs).
 These are often prescribed to people with heavy or prolonged periods.

-Pelvic exams can be traumatic for survivors of sexual abuse or trigger gender dysphoria in transgender men, so this may affect your decision when reviewing different methods and any associated prerequisites.
+Pelvic exams can be traumatic for survivors of sexual abuse or trigger gender dysphoria in transgender people.
+This may affect your decision when reviewing different methods and any associated prerequisites.

 You don’t have to stick to the same method forever

-If the method you initially choose doesn’t give you the results you want, causes too many side effects, or just isn’t your jam, you can switch to another one.
+If the method you initially choose doesn’t give you the results you want or causes too many side effects, you can switch to another one.

 Some methods may require a guardian’s consent

-You can access birth control in most states without a guardian’s consent, but that isn’t the case with all healthcare professionals.
+Though you can access birth control in most states without a guardian’s consent, that isn’t the case with all healthcare professionals.